Skip to content

 Test your knowledge

 Q2.
-What's the modern Salesforce default for document storage?
+Which option is the modern Salesforce-recommended default for general document storage going forward?

 §